 This section will provide the information necessary to create your own projects using Boost.Build.
-The information provided here is relatively high-level, and detailed reference as well as the on-line help system must be used to obtain low-level documentation (see the help option).
+The information provided here is relatively high-level, and Detailed reference as well as the on-line help system must be used to obtain low-level documentation (see ???).

-The Boost.Build actually consists of two parts - Boost.Jam, which is a build engine with its own interpreted language, and Boost.Build itself, implemented in Boost.Jam's language.
-The chain of event which happen when you type "bjam" on the command is:
+Boost.Build actually consists of two parts - Boost.Jam, a build engine with its own interpreted language, and Boost.Build itself, implemented in Boost.Jam's language.
+The chain of events when you type bjam on the command line is:

-- 1. Boost.Jam tries to find Boost.Build and loads the top-level module.
-The exact process is described in the section on initialization - 2.
-Boost.Build top-level module loads user-defined configuration files, "user-config.jam" and "site-config.jam", which define available toolsets. - 3.
+- Boost.Jam tries to find Boost.Build and loads the top-level module.
+The exact process is described in the section called "Initialization" - The top-level module loads user-defined configuration files, user-config.jam and site-config.jam, which define available toolsets. - 3.
 The Jamfile in the current directory is read.
 That in turn might cause reading of further Jamfiles.
-As a result, a tree of projects is created, with targets inside projects. - 4.
-Finally, using build request specified on the command line, Boost.Build decides which targets should be built, and how.
+As a result, a tree of projects is created, with targets inside projects. - Finally, using the build request specified on the command line, Boost.Build decides which targets should be built, and how.
 That information is passed back to Boost.Jam, which takes care of actually running commands.

-So, to be able to successfully use Boost.Build, you'd need to know only three things:
+So, to be able to successfully use Boost.Build, you need to know only three things:

 - How to configure Boost.Build

 - How to write Jamfiles

 - How the build process works

+- Some Basics about the Boost.Jam language.
+See the Boost.Jam and Classic Jam documentation.